-When selecting a new enterprise resource planning (ERP) system, one of the most critical factors in your decision will be whether you choose cloud ERP vs on-premise ERP.
+When selecting a new enterprise resource planning (ERP) system, one of the most critical factors in your decision will be whether you choose on-premise ERP or cloud deployment.

 The biggest difference between these two systems is how they are deployed.

-Cloud-based software is hosted on the vendor’s servers and accessed through a Web browser.
+Cloud-based software, also known as Software-as-a-Service (SaaS), is hosted on the vendor’s servers and accessed through a web browser.

 On-premise software is installed locally, on a company’s own computers and servers.